BadPingHere/dernal/README.md

   - Owner, Online, Total members, Wars and territory count, Top Season Ratings and Top Contributing Members.

 > [!NOTE]
 > For self-hosting, you will need to run dernal with the activitySQL script to use /guild activity/leaderboard commands, /player activity commands, and /giveaway commands.
-Or you can join the [Fruman Bee](https://discord.gg/Nq3BTr9Pqf) discord to use our database.
+Or you can join the [Dernal Support Discord](https://discord.gg/MHbMGjKdfe) discord to use our database.

 ## How To Use